mpv-player/mpv/DOCS/man/input.rst

 ``seekable``
     Return whether it's generally possible to seek in the current file.

+``osd-sym-cc``
+    Inserts the current OSD symbol as opaque OSD control code (cc).
+This makes sense with the ``show_text`` command only.
+The control code is implementation specific and is useless for any other use.

 ``options/<name>`` (RW)
     Read-only access to value of option ``--<name>``.
 Most options can be changed at runtime by writing to this property.
 Note that many options